Annual statistics for the High Court 30 June 2021

 The number of civil appeals on hand (awaiting hearing or judgment) was 127, a decrease of 9 cases (7%) compared to 136 civil appeals at the same time last year.

-Insolvency Cases
+Insolvency cases

 Over the past several years, there has been a decreasing trend in insolvency cases on hand but that changed with an increase in the past 12 months.
 1,269 insolvency cases were filed in the past 12 months, a decrease of 9 cases (1%) compared to 1,278 cases filed in the previous 12 months.
 1,181 cases were disposed of in the past 12 months, a decrease of 122 cases (9%) compared to 1,303 cases in the previous 12 months.